sabsec-h4x/Multi-Layered-Phishing-Detection-Tool/README.md

 This software is released under the **Apache 2.0 License**.

-> ** Disclaimer**: PhishGuard is designed exclusively for authorized defensive cyber security operations, threat hunting, incident triage, and educational/research purposes.
+> ** Disclaimer**: Phishdashh is designed exclusively for authorized defensive cyber security operations, threat hunting, incident triage, and educational/research purposes.
 Ingesting and analyzing real-world phishing lures should only be conducted in secure, isolated environments.